rickdevera/tenable_immersion_day_labs/LabExercise-01.md

 - I can log into Tenable.io and navigate around the Tenable.cs dashboard
 - I can create a Tenable.cs project(s)
 - I can assign new policies to a project.
-- I can create a GitHub account
+- I can assign other policies to a project.

 ### Prerequisites